KathyReid/lca2019-presentation/transcript.md

 A phoneme is the smallest unit of sound that distinguishes one word from another in a particular language.

+SLIDE: Phonemes in the English language

 Different languages have different phonemes – for example, it’s hard to approximate the Indonesian trill “r” in English (this phoneme is the sound you make when you “roll” your r sound).
 Using phonemes for Wake Word detection can also therefore be a challenge for people who are not native speakers of a language – as their pronunciation may differ from the “standard” pronunciation of a Wake Word.

-@TODO english has xxx phonemes, different languages have different ones

 The other challenge with using Phonemes in Wake Words is that certain Phonemes sound very similar to each other.

-IMAGE: Similar sounding phonemes
+SLIDE: Similar sounding phonemes

 This is one of the reasons why Wake Words for voice assistants are often very different-sounding to other words - that is, they're _differentiated_.
 Not much sounds like `Alexa` or `OK Google` or `Hey Mycroft`.
 This is a deliberate choice to make it easier to distinguish between phonemes.
 If you're thinking about training your own Wake Word, then this is a factor you need to consider as well.